Space Heater For Electrical Motor

 Motor anti-condensation heater resistance calculation

 Motor anti-condensation heater resistance is just like any other resistive load.
-You can measure it with a multimeter.
+You can measure it with a multi meter.
 The value varies from one to one.

 The motor or the panel nameplate should tell you the motor’s anti-condensation heater resistance.
 If the value is not on the nameplate, then you will find the voltage and the power of the heater.
+As the heater has no power factor, then you can calculate its resistance by applying the formula

 R = V2 / P